pratiksvaidya/MDiningMenu/README.md

 - Ask for the meal at a specific dining hall
 - Ask for the meal at a specific station within a dining hall
+- Ask where you can find an item across all the dining halls and their stations

 ### Example Commands
 Ask Michigan Dining...